-Weckworth – the all-time winningest coach in Curry softball history – embarks on his 23rd season at the helm in 2018.
+Weckworth – the all-time winningest coach in Curry softball history – embarked on his 23rd season at the helm in 2018.

 In 2017, his Colonels posted a record of 16-23 overall and 7-11 in Commonwealth Coast Conference (CCC) play.
 The squad qualified for the CCC Tournament and defeated Nichols College by a final of 2-0 in the play-in game.
 Curry had three student-athletes selected to all-conference teams.
 Junior Kevi Oatway garnered second-team honors while junior Mikayla Lambert and senior Mikayla Korona earned third-team honors.